Tharkius/SuperSharpRecyclerView/README.md

-The library is very simple to use, you use it basically the same way you would use [Malinskiy's](https://github.com/Malinskiy/SuperRecyclerView), but there are some things you can do the C# way, like event handling.
+The library is very simple to use, you use it basically the same way you would use <a href="https://github.com/Malinskiy/SuperRecyclerView" target="_blank">Malinskiy's</a>, but there are some things you can do the C# way, like event handling.

 Here's an example of a simple activity that makes use of the library: